nsum/ms3-hotel-task-manager/README.md

         - Result: If user reaches max number of chars set for each field, no more input will be registered.
             If user types less than min number of chars set for each field, form warn the user to match the requested format.
     - Mobile View Icon:
-        - Expected: for hidden font awesome icon for last name to appear on mobile devices and stay hidden on large
+        - Expected: font awesome icon next to last name field to appear on mobile devices but stay hidden on large
         - Testing: tried creating new user on both mobile & desktop
         - Result: got expected results
     - Capitalization:
         - Expected: username to be saved in all smaller letters & first and last name to be capitalized
         - Testing: input may different variations for all username, first & last name while creating new user
         - Result: got expected result on every try
-- #### Creating new task:
+- #### Creating new task
     - Successful creation of task:
         - Expected: If all fields are inputted correctly, task should be inserted into db, user should be redirected and flash message displayed confirming that task was created